sitebay/docs/CODE_OF_CONDUCT.md

-# Site Bay Code of Conduct
+# SiteBay Code of Conduct

 ## Our Pledge